Jamshidbek2000/inception_42/README.md

 ## What have I learned from the project?
 First of all, I was introduced to the world of containers.
 Now, no more saying "It works on my machine" =)

-Secondly, I learned how to make something completely unknown word completely from zero.
+Secondly, I learned how to make something completely unknown work completely from zero.
 To be more precise, NGinX, Wordpress and Mariadb.

 <img width="671" alt="structure" src="https://github.com/Jamshidbek2000/inception_42/assets/106934634/7859fa5f-48d8-4440-9ed4-8d6ba37c1769">